nickjwhite/diogenes/README.md

 commands below.
 All installers can be built on either Linux or OS X.
 You will need to install a number of auxiliary programs, including `librsvg`, `libicns`, `iconutils`, `wine` and `innoextract`.
-All of these can easily be installed on Linux via your distribution and OS X using Homebrew.
+All of these can easily be installed on Linux via your distribution and on OS X using Homebrew.
 You will also need to install `fpm` via the Ruby package manager (see https://fpm.readthedocs.io/en/latest/).

     make installer-w32        # Make a Windows installer